jo/couchdb-best-practices/README.md

 ```

 Note how we used a deterministic order of friends in the id, we just sorted them
 alphabetically.
-Its important to be able to derivate the freiendship document id
+Its important to be able to derivate the friendship document id
 from the constituting ids to make it easy to delete a relation.